Project Timeline

 FEBRUARY 9, 2024

-Structural Steel Work Nearing Completion
+Structural Steel Work Underway

 People passing by the corner of 72nd and Dodge can see the progress on the new Omaha Central Public Library.